 Colorado State University adheres to the highest ethical and moral standards concerning illegal sharing of copyrighted information.
-As required in the Higher Education Act of 2008, Colorado State University has adopted a variety of measures to combat illegal file sharing that are described in this Plan.
+As required in the Higher Education Opportunity Act of 2008, CSU has adopted a variety of measures to combat illegal file sharing that are described in this plan.

 APPLICATION OF THIS POLICY

 This plan encompasses best practices that are to be applied comprehensively in the University's environment.
 It applies to all students, faculty, and employees of the University.